-Angela Padeletti joined the Partnership for the Delaware Estuary in 2008 and has since risen to the position of Science Programs Manager.
+Angela Padeletti joined the Partnership for the Delaware Estuary in 2008 and is PDE’s Science Programs Manager.
 She is currently working on several projects.
 These include the:

 Padeletti brought two previous job experiences with her to the Partnership for the Delaware Estuary.